What if you could run to save one of the last wild places on Earth?

 Weaving together the conflicting narratives of activists, locals and Aboriginal communities, and told through the experiences of a trail running doctor and a relentless environmentalist, this documentary about running doctor, conservation photographer and environmentalist Nicole Anderson, presented by Patagonia Films, unpacks the complexities of modern conservation and challenges us to consider the importance of our last truly wild places.

-Join one of the two running events of 70K or 26K and help save Takayna/Tarkine from logging, mining and off-road vehicle damage and to support the Bob Brown Foundation campaign to have Takayna/Tarkine protected as a World Heritage listed National Park, returned to Aboriginal ownership.
+This event raises money to support the Bob Brown Foundation’s campaign to have Takayna protected as a World Heritage listed National Park, returned to Aboriginal ownership.

 Image by PixbayBlade